rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 :::danger

-Built-in GlobalRole `Manage Users` allows users to create, modify, and delete other users within the Rancher environment.
-While this permission may be necessary for administrative workflows in trusted environments, granting it to non-trusted or lower-privileged users (such as standard users) poses a serious security risk and may result in privilege escalation.
+The built-in GlobalRole `Manage Users` allows users to create, modify and delete other users within the Rancher environment.
+While this permission may be necessary for administrative workflows in trusted environments, granting it to non-trusted or lower-privileged users, such as standard users, poses a serious security risk and may result in privilege escalation.

 :::